 - Direct measurement of phase distribution is possible by determining crystallographic structure using EBSD and chemical composition using Energy Dispersive Spectroscopy (EDS).
 ChIScan, the combined use of EBSD and EDS for phase mapping, provides accurate phase distributions even for complex lightweight materials such as advanced steels and Al-Si castings.

 - Direct measurement of crystal orientation and texture.
 Automated measurements with speeds of up to 1,400 points per second on alloys enable rapid collection of a statistically significant data set.
 It is easy to obtain maps for visualizing the spatial distribution of orientations.
 Simultaneously texture information is obtained eliminating the need for additional analysis time.

-- It is possible to obtain direct measurement of plastic strain with orientation precision values below 0.1°.
+- It is possible to obtain a direct measurement of plastic strain with orientation precision values below 0.1°.
 Orientation precision data enables better optimization and understanding of the deformation processes active during forming and fabrication processes used to integrate lightweight materials into automotive designs.
-The automated analysis of areas more than 1x1 cm enables visualization of deformation over large areas and cross sections to understand how deformation and plastic strain is distributed within a material.
+The automated analysis of areas more than 1x1 cm enables visualization of deformation over large areas and cross-sections to understand how deformation and plastic strain is distributed within a material.

-Resulting materials show increased toughness and strength both for weight reduction and ensuring safety.
+The resulting materials show increased toughness and strength both for weight reduction and ensuring safety.
 Twinning induced plasticity (TWIP) steel is an example of advanced engineered steel.
 TWIP steels are developed for absorbing more energy in a crash when compared to conventional steels while maintaining stability and strength.
 This is due to deformation twinning, which takes place during a crash, increasing a material’s yield strength.

 As seen in Figure 1, EBSD measures the microstructure and twin boundaries present in the steel before and after deformation to improve and optimize the processing conditions.